 How do you profit?
 If the shorter-term option “decays” faster than the longer-term option, the spread “widens” and you may be able to close out the spread for a profit.

 All things being equal, if the stock finished at $50 at expiration of the short option, your short option would be worth zero while the long option might now be $1.25.
-Since your long spread has “widened” from $0.75 to $1.25, your profit is $0.50 (less transaction costs).
+Because your long spread has “widened” from $0.75 to $1.25, your profit is $0.50 (minus transaction costs).

 Learn more about calendar spreads.

 A calendar spread is considered a defined-risk strategy that involves selling a short-term option and buying a longer-term option of the same type (calls or puts).

 Calendars are designed to profit from the passing of time, not an underlying’s movement.
 Over time, the goal is for the shorter-term option to “decay” faster than the longer-term option, so the position profits when the spread can be sold for more than you paid for it (risk is typically limited to the debit incurred).